carlynicholson/agile/readme.md

 3. Can you think of any companies that adhere to waterfall principles?
 4. Which companies come to mind when thinking of the agile methodology?
 5. Can you list ways conventional companies are adjusting to the agile movement?

-### Scheduling
-When planning these sprints, set concrete goals for yourself.
-I'm going to achieve X by 12:30 so that I can get started on Y after lunch.
-I will finish Y by close of business so that I can start on Z. You could scale even further than that.

-Traditionally during the project weeks you'll have time to work from home.
-It is VITAL that you guys schedule yourselves well.

 ## MVP Minimum Viable Product